shrinerb/shrine/doc/advantages.md

 ## Processing

-Instead of writing yet another vendored solution for generating image thumbnails, the **[ImageProcessing]** gem was created to be used with Shrine, but it can also be used with any other file upload library.
-It's very flexible and takes care of many details for you, such as [auto orienting] the input image and [sharpening] the thumbnails after they are resized.
+Instead of having yet another vendored solution for generating image thumbnails, Shrine chose to adopt a generic **[ImageProcessing]** gem.
+The ImageProcessing gem was created for Shrine, but it can be used in any other file upload library.
+It has a very flexible API and takes care of many details for you, such as [auto orienting] the input image and [sharpening] the thumbnails after they are resized.

 ```rb
 require "image_processing"